-Deputy killed en route to urgent domestic violence call
+Deputy dies in crash en route to domestic violence call

 It is the first motor vehicle collision death of a Pierce County Sheriff’s deputy since 1941.

-Saturday also marked the 10-year anniversary of another domestic violence call that turned fatal for the department, which resulted in the death of Deputy Kent Mundell seven days after he and and Sergeant Nick Hausner were shot while responding to a call near Eatonville.
+Saturday also marked the 10-year anniversary of another domestic violence call that turned fatal for the department, which resulted in the death of Deputy Kent Mundell seven days after he and and Sgt.
+Nick Hausner were shot while responding to a call near Eatonville.

 Sign up for Daily Newsletters